 Read MoreArticles by John

-The future of computing in Europe
+Prof. De Micheli and the future of computing in Europe

 Read MoreJust how intelligent is AI in the post Turing-test era?